killerducky/killerducky.github.io/shogi/study_plan.md

 This is a step-by-step study plan starting from complete beginner at Shogi.
 There are many different ways to learn, and everyone will have different goals and priorities.
 It's not important what you study or in what order.
-The most important thing is to spend time playing and/or studying!
+It's important to spend time playing and/or studying!

-That said, there are good ways and no-so-good ways to spend your time:
+To improve, there are good ways and no-so-good ways to spend your time:
 * S-Tier ways to spend shogi time
     * Playing shogi!
     * Reviewing games you played